 Following the initial purchase, the new owner wanted to discover how far he could push the quality envelop for his Right Bank chateau.
 Before he could do that, Peter Kwok began purchasing additional parcels of land and increasing the size of their vineyards.

 When Peter Kwok made the original purchase, the estate was only 8 hectares.
-Through additional purchases, today, Chateau Haut Brisson been able to vastly increase the size of their vineyards.
+Through additional purchases, today, Chateau Haut Brisson been able to vastly increase the size of its vineyards.

-Starting with the 2005 vintage at Haut Brisson, they introduced the small production, 400 case Haut Brisson La Reserve.
-This higher end cuvee was made from a selection of their best parcels and the finest parcels from their vineyards.
+Starting with the 2005 vintage at Haut Brisson, they introduced the small production wine, Haut Brisson La Reserve.
+This higher-end Cuvee was made from a selection of their best parcels and the finest parcels from their vineyards.
 The wine was aged in 100% new, French oak barrels.
+On average, 400 cases were made each year.
 However, La Reserve Haut Brisson is no longer being produced.

 Chateau Haut Brisson Vineyards, Terroir, Grapes, Winemaking